shanj0716/House-Prices-Prediction/README.md

 # House-Prices-Prediction
-A kaggel competition project of predict sales price for each house. [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)
+A [kaggel competition project]](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) of predict sales price for each house.
 ## Table of Content

 1) Exploratory data analysis - Exploring Data structure and visualization of important attributes